DanHerman212/nlp_project/README.md

 </center>

 The classifier performed above average for accuracy for two thirds of the response caetgories.
 The classifier performed poorly for the remaining third of the categories.
 This is likely due to the small number of messages in the dataset for these categories.

+To train the classifier, navigate to the models folder and run the following command:

 ```bash
 python train_classifier.py DisasterResponse.db classifier.pkl